HISTORICAL SKETCH OF VALLEY VIEW

 obtaining a historical marker for the town which started as a project of several local high school senior’s.

-Today with a population of 737 (2000 census) Valley View is a quite town with its townspeople offering a friendly
+Today with a population of 737 (2000 census) Valley View is a quite town with its townspeople offering a

-our contribution to Cooke County’s interesting history.
+well as our contribution to Cooke County’s interesting history.

 We are proud to call Valley View HOME.